-Third, this paper is part of a broader literature that critically reflects empirical approaches in options research.
+Third, this paper is part of a broader literature that critically reassesses empirical approaches in options research.
 Notably, Duarte, Jones, and Wang (2024) demonstrate that the robustness of the variance risk premium in single-name equity options is sensitive to microstructure biases.
 O'Donovan and Yu (2024) assess the feasibility of option anomalies after transaction costs.
-Duarte, Jones, Mo, and Khorram (2024) document that most of the options return anomalies in Zhan et al. (2022) and the option illiquidity premium in Christoffersen, Goyenko, Jacobs, and Karoui (2018) are not profitable (before transaction costs) after correcting for look-ahead biases in the sample construction.
-While my paper does not point to technical errors in constructing option anomalies and foregoes the issue of implementability after trading costs, the exposure to pharmaceutical options in many option strategies should lead to many option anomalies being evaluated more skeptically.
-Empirical options researchers should more carefully draw inferences regarding the underlying risks and return drivers of option anomalies and consider the implications when options on pharmaceuticals largely contribute to abnormal returns.
+Duarte, Jones, Mo, and Khorram (2024) document that most of the options return anomalies in Zhan et al. (2022) and the option illiquidity premium in Christoffersen, Goyenko, Jacobs, and Karoui (2018) are not profitable (before transaction costs) after correcting for lookahead biases in the sample construction.
+While my paper does not identify technical errors in constructing option anomalies and does not focus on the issue of feasibility after trading costs, the exposure to pharmaceutical options in many option strategies should lead to many option anomalies being evaluated more skeptically.
+Empirical options researchers should draw inferences regarding the underlying risks and return drivers of option anomalies more carefully and consider the implications when options on pharmaceuticals largely contribute to abnormal returns.